Statistics-Friendly Confidentiality Protection for Establishment Data, with Applications to the QCEW: Notation and Background

 A \emph{mechanism} $\mech$ is a randomized algorithm whose input is confidential data and whose output is intended for public distribution.
-Let $\Phi$ denote the cumulative distribution function of the standard normal distribution.
-Gaussian DP \cite{gdp} for \underline{person} data is defined as:
+Our framework for protecting establishment data builds upon ideas from the Metric DP framework \cite{metricdp} and Gaussian DP privacy accounting \cite{gdp}, which are defined as follows:

+\begin{definition}[Metric DP \cite{metricdp}] Given a metric $d_X$ over datasets, a mechanism $\mech$ satisfies (metric) $d_X$-privacy if for all $x\in\range(\mech)$ and all pairs of datasets $\data_1, \data_2$, \end{definition} Note: the Metric DP framework does not specify how to choose a metric $d_X$.
+Thus, users of this framework must first identify a metric that is suitable for their application and then design efficient mechanisms.

+If $d_H$ is the Hamming distance (number of records on which two datasets differ) and $\epsilon>0$, then using the metric $\epsilon d_H$ recovers the original definition of pure $\epsilon$-DP\cite{dwork2006calibrating}.
+The intuitive meaning behind this definition is that if two datasets $\data_1$ and $\data_2$ are close under a metric $d_X$, and one of them was the input to $\mech$, then an attacker who has the output of $\mech$ will have difficulty determining whether the input was $\data_1$ or $\data_2$.

+The current state of the art in specifying what it means for an attacker to have difficulty in determining which dataset was the input is known as Gaussian DP and $f$-DP.
+It measures difficulty in terms of the best possible hypothesis test that uses the output of $\mech$.
+It is defined as follows (here $\Phi$ denote the cumulative distribution function of the standard normal distribution):

 \begin{definition}[$f$-DP and $\mu$-Gaussian DP \cite{gdp}] Let $f$ be a continuous, concave, non-decreasing function\footnote{Note, this formulation is equivalent to that of Dong et al. \cite{gdp} using trade-off function $1-f$.
 The formulation presented here is easier to work with in our opinion.} such that $f(x)\geq x$.
 A mechanism $\mech$ satisfies $f$-DP if for all pairs of datasets $\data_1,\data_2$ that differ on the value of one record and for all $S\subseteq\range(\mech)$,